Skip to main content

 Before signing anything:

-1. Check their license – In Florida, pool cage installation requires a licensed contractor.
+1. Check their license – In Florida, pool cage installations are required to be done by a licensed contractor.
 Look them up on the Florida DBPR website.

 2. Verify insurance – Ask for a certificate of insurance.
 Call the insurance company to confirm it’s current.